 Agnieszka Nance – Treasurer, Executive Committee

-Agnieszka Nance is the interim Executive Director for the Center for Public Service (CPS) at Tulane.
+Agnieszka Nance is the Executive Director for the Center for Public Service (CPS) at Tulane.
 She joined Tulane University in 2005 as faculty in the Department of Germanic and Slavic Studies.
 She became associated with CPS in 2007 to support its efforts in faculty development.

 Currently at CPS, Agnieszka directs an office with over twenty employees to help ensure that Tulane fulfills its mission of public engagement.